cisco/mindmeld/docs/source/userguide/role_classifier.rst

 **Confusion Matrix**
   |

   A `confusion matrix <https://en.wikipedia.org/wiki/Confusion_matrix>`_ where each row represents the number of instances in an actual class and each column represents the number of instances in a predicted class.
 This reveals whether the classifier tends to confuse two classes, i.e., mislabel one class as another.
-In the above example, the role classifier wrongly classified one instance of a ``newtime`` entity as ``oldtime``.
+In the above example, the role classifier wrongly classified one instance of a ``new_time`` entity as ``old_time``.

 Now we have a wealth of information about the performance of our classifier.
 Let's go further and inspect the classifier's predictions at the level of individual queries, to better understand error patterns.